 - Account can be opened in just a few steps

-- No access to your funds before the end of the term
+No access to your funds before the end of term

 - The bank does not pay taxes from your interest-generated income since it doesn’t have a physical branch in Germany, so you must file those in your tax declaration.